Online Guitar Tuner

 6. Green = In Tune: When the indicator is centered and green, your string is perfectly tuned!

-Supported Instruments & String Configurations
+Supported Guitar Types and String Configurations

 • 8-string guitars and extended-range instruments

-• 12-string guitars (paired-string tuning)
+• 12-string guitars with paired octave strings

 • Ukulele, mandolin, violin, and other chromatic instruments